wshare26/cse15l-lab-reports/Lab-Report-3.md

-Example 1:
+**Example 1:**
 Finding files that end in "21.txt"
-This command is finding for files in the current directory and its subdirectories that end with "21.txt".
+This command is finding files in the current directory and its subdirectories that end with "21.txt".
 This would be useful for finding files that have a pattern or similarity in their names.

 ```
 [user@sahara ~/docsearch/technical]$ find . -type f -name "*21.txt"